SoFia2401/gubmes-health-data-analytics/Training/Libraries.md

 ```

-### When to use which?
+When to use which?
 Each of these libraries has very useful functionality but you need to know when to use them.

+### Task 2
-### Make a two-dimensional numpy array.
+Make a two-dimensional numpy array.
 First row will be: [1,2,3] and second row will be [4,5,6].
-### Using numpy functionality find the mean, minimum and max value of your array.
+Using numpy functionality find the mean, minimum and max value of your array.
 Index the maximum value and assign it to a variable named max.
 Index the minimum value and assign it to a variable named min.

 ```